PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 Hey XXX!

 Every week, I'm going to be giving people a review of their capstone code and how well the project currently meets the requirements.
 It's totally fine that some things are unfinished!
 I just want you to be aware of them.
-I have been looking at the most recent commit on your `master` branch XXX.
+I have been looking at the most recent commit on your `master` branch, XXX.

 Your project is looking great!
 XXX